superbeppe98/cisco-networking-basics/1_Communication_in_a_Connected_World.md

 ## 1.2.4 Check Your Understanding - Data Transmission

-- Check your understanding of data transmission by choosing the correct answer to the following questions

 ## 1.3.1 Bandwidth

 - Streaming a movie or playing a multiplayer game requires reliable, fast connections.
 To support these “high bandwidth” applications, networks have to be capable of transmitting and receiving bits at a very high rate